mercurio/ui-eng-test/README.md

 1. Create a branch for your changes
 1. Create a new component called `KrellGauge` with at least these 2 properties:
     1. `count` the number of progress bars
-    1. `value` the value to show across all the bars, each bar showing a range 10 times the previous bar
+    1. `value` the value to show across all the bars The first ProgressBar should have a low..high of 1..10, the second 11..100, the third 101..1000, and so on
 1. In `App.js` create a new state value called `krell` that starts at 0 and increments by 1 each tick
 1. Demo your `KrellGauge` below the existing demo of the progress bar in `App.js` with a `count` of 10 and using `krell` as the value
 1. In `App.js` add a checkbox with the label `Monster from the Id mode`.
 Enabling this checkbox should cause `krell` to be multiplied by 1.1 each tick (false selects the default: increment `krell` by 1 each tick)